Gregor499/timetable-generator/README.md

 - **Testing & Debugging**: Various tools and methods to ensure reliability and smooth operation.
 ## ✨ Future Enhancements
 - use the Google Calendar API to export the timetable to your Google Calendar

+## 🌟 What is Time Blocking?

+**Time blocking** is a productivity technique that involves dividing your day into blocks of time, with each block dedicated to a specific task or activity.
+By planning your day in advance, you eliminate indecision, minimize distractions, and ensure that time is reserved for important tasks.

+With this timetable generator, you can easily implement time blocking by visually organizing your day into structured, goal-oriented blocks.

 ## 💡 How Time Blocking Helps You